ciceronkeith4-code/ciceronkeith4-code/README.md

 <div align="center">

-"Don't just make it work.
-Make it useful, understandable, and worth using."
+"Make it useful.
+Make it clear.
+Make it worth using."

 <br>